matthiask/406.ch/posts/20240320-blacknoise.md

     This blog post consists of the [blacknoise README](https://github.com/matthiask/blacknoise) at the time of publishing.

+    I have released blacknoise 1.0 in the meantime and believe that it's actually good.

 blacknoise is an [ASGI](https://asgi.readthedocs.io/en/latest/) app for static file serving inspired by [whitenoise](https://github.com/evansd/whitenoise/) and following the principles of [low maintenance